Science & Mathematics Education (SED)

 SED 516, INQUIRY IN SCIENCE AND MATHEMATICS EDUCATION, 3 Credits

-Investigation of inquiry and the nature of inquiry in mathematics and science as it relates to education.
-Students will examine issue relating to integrating mathematical and scientific understandings and practices into K-12 education.
+Investigates inquiry and the nature of inquiry in science and mathematics as it relates to education.
+Examines issues relating to integrating scientific and mathematical understandings and practices in K-12 education.

 Available via Ecampus